jonathanhogg/flitter/docs/language.md

 All **Flitter** source files must be UTF-8 encoded.
-All names, including [symbols](#symbols) and [node](#nodes) kinds and attributes, must begin with a Unicode alphabetic character or an underscore and then may contain any number and combination of underscores and Unicode alphanumeric characters.
+All names, including [symbols](#symbols) and [node](#nodes) kinds and attributes, must begin with a Unicode alphabetic character or an underscore and then may contain any number and combination of underscores and Unicode alphanumeric characters, suffixed by zero or more single quote [primes](https://en.wikipedia.org/wiki/Prime_(symbol)) (`'`).
 Therefore names may contain the full range of non-Latin characters including diacritics.

 All **Flitter** language keywords and supported render nodes and attributes use only Latin characters and are generally English words or abbreviations (using US